 For the next 50 years or so, Planck's notion of a natural unit system — one derived from physical laws, not accidents of human history — was considered an interesting diversion with little or no meaning.
 The primary reason for this was probably that quantum theory and general relativity were just too new and unfamiliar.
 (Relativity did not even exist at the time of Planck's publication.)
 The physics of the Modern era was a strange world that few understood at first.

-: Anyone who is not shocked by quantum theory has not understood a single word.
-Richard Feynman
+Anyone who is not shocked by quantum theory does not understand it.

 The last quote gives you an idea of what eventually happened.
 People who grew up with the theory applied it in situation after situation and found that it worked.
 We will end this chapter by addressing the meaning of all of this.